-MPR's Phil Picardi spoke with University of Minnesota Climatologist Mark Seeley about snow and then triple digit temperature readings within just a couple of weeks this month in Minnesota.
-He also outlines a rainy weekend ahead.
+MPR's Phil Picardi spoke with University of Minnesota Climatologist Mark Seeley about the suddeness of drought in much of Minnesota.
+He also has the weekend forecast.